celery/celery/README.rst

-    Almost every part of *Celery* can be extended or used on its own, Custom pool implementations, serializers, compression schemes, logging, schedulers, consumers, producers, broker transports and much more.
+    Almost every part of *Celery* can be extended or used on its own, Custom pool implementations, serializers, compression schemes, logging, schedulers, consumers, producers, broker transports, and much more.

 It supports...
 ============